mm-zzg/vchub-en-v50/docs/installation/linux-environment.md

 1. Open a terminal.

 2. Update the package list:
    ```
    sudo apt update
    ```
 3. Install the required libraries:
    ```
    sudo apt install libice6 libsm6
    ```

-   If the installation succeeds, no further action is required.
+   If the installation succeeds, no further action is required.<br>

-   If you encounter an error such as **"Unmet dependencies"** or a prompt suggesting to run **"apt --fix-broken install"**, this indicates broken package dependencies on your system.
+   If you encounter an error such as **"Unmet dependencies"** or a prompt suggesting to  **try 'apt --fix-broken install'"**, this indicates broken package dependencies on your system.<br>

-   Run the following command to resolve them:
+   Run the following command to resolve them:<br>
    ```
    sudo apt --fix-broken install
    ```
    This command attempts to repair inconsistent package states by installing missing dependencies or completing interrupted installations.
 4. After the fix completes successfully, retry installing the libraries:
    ```
    sudo apt install libice6 libsm6
    ```